 Your initial question might be, can I stop the process?
 In most cases, you won’t be able to prevent the government from acquiring your land, but you are entitled to just compensation under eminent domain law.
 Learn more about eminent domain generally and what you’re entitled to receive, or continue reading to learn about the Washington eminent domain process, your rights as a property owner and hiring a Washington eminent domain attorney.

 Biersdorf & Associates is a nationwide eminent domain law firm that only represents property owners, never the government or condemning authority.
 We are licensed to practice law in Washington and can handle cases throughout the state.
 We have experience helping property owners who are impacted by highway and transit projects, pipeline projects, natural gas storage facility projects, redevelopment projects, acquisitions for municipal buildings, inverse condemnation, regulatory takings and much more.

 Did you know that most eminent domain attorneys work on a contingent fee basis?
 With this fee structure, the attorney assumes the risk of earning a fee.
 Also, the government or condemning authority is required to pay your attorneys fees in eminent domain cases if certain criteria are met.
-Continue browsing the tabs and additional pages for more information.

 In the state of Washington, the eminent domain process can only be stopped if the proposed taking does not meet the requirements for public purpose or public necessity.
 If you have determined that the proposed taking does meet these requirements, then you should learn more about the Washington eminent domain process.

 Remember, even if the government has the right to condemn your property, they cannot dictate the price they are willing to pay; compensation is determined by the highest and best use laws for your property.
 The following page contains detailed legal information and a flow chart on the Washington eminent domain process.